|Crucible Guard CID is now live (Edit)||

 The Great Skorne Errata made them faster.
 Very useful for polearm wielders.

 The Praetorian units are named after the ancient Roman "Praetoriani" the elite of the elite Roman legionaries meant to guard the most important military leaders.
-Obviously Privateer Press isn't that worried about units being like their real world inspirations on the tabletop.
+In lore, praetorian are relatively high-class warrior, since the actual peons of the armies aren't playable, likely they aren't worth the cost of sending them through the desert to the western realms.